tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/内容审核/视频审核/提交视频审核任务_intl_en.md

 ## SDK Recommendation

-CI SDK provides complete capabilities of demo, automatic integration, and signature calculation.
+COS SDK provides complete capabilities of demo, automatic integration, and signature calculation.
 You can easily and quickly call APIs through the SDK.
-For more information, see [SDK Overview](https://intl.cloud.tencent.com/document/product/1045/45578).
+For more information, see [SDK Overview](https://intl.cloud.tencent.com/document/product/436/6474).

 ## Request